Pie Rouge des Plaines: History

 The original Armorican breed has become rare: it was listed by the FAO as "critically endangered" in 2007.
-In 2005, the population was estimated at about 240 head, and in 2014 it was 263.
+The population was estimated in 2005 to be in the range 230–248 head, and in 2014 was reported at 263.

 Characteristics

 The Pie Rouge des Plaines is red-pied, with short crescent-shaped horns.
 The skin, muzzle and mucosa are pale.
 Cows have good resistance to mastitis.